wky/jos/lab2.md

 4. If we were to manage 4GB RAM, using `jos`'s style, we must:
     * allocate `PageInfo`s, 4GB-total-RAM / 4KB-per-page * 8bytes-per-PageInfo = 8MB
     * allocate space for kernel page directory, 4KB
     * allocate space for kernel page tables.
-When half of the physical pages are used, we need 2GB-RAM / 4K-per-page / 1K-PTE-per-page * 4K-per-page = 2MB.
-When all pages are mapped, we need 4MB for page tables.
+When all of the physical pages are used, we need 4GB-RAM / 4K-per-page / 1K-PTE-per-page * 4K-per-page = 4MB.
+We need 4MB for page tables.

    Therefore, we need a bit more than 12MB to manage all physical pages in 4GB-RAM.
 5. `EIP` went above `KERNBASE` after the `imp *%eax` instruction.
 We can still run at low `EIP` before the `jmp`, because that the page directory and page tables in `entrypgdir.S` maps virtual address `[0, 4MB)` and `[KERNBASE, KERNBASE+4MB)` to the same physical address `[0, 4MB)`.
 This transition is necessary, for the reason that our kernel ELF's VMA is in high address.